Markets panic as virus drags down oil price

 - But the world is a complex place and we live in uncertain times.
 Whether the economy grows or falters depends on many factors.
 Will the coronavirus be contained or spread further?
 How will leaders, banks, and companies respond to the crisis?
 Will Saudi Arabia and Russia continue their price war?
 What about the environment and renewable energy?
-And whether or not oil is the most important factor – or just one among many – is debateable.
+Whether oil is the most important factor, or just one among many, is debatable.

 - Petroleum is a natural liquid that, when distilled and refined, can be burnt for fuel, or used to make plastics, pesticides, and medicine.

 - An extended period of economic decline across the entire world.

 - Also called a stock exchange, where investors buy and sell shares in a company, hoping to make money as the company grows.
 There are major stock exchanges in London, New York, Hong Kong, and Tokyo.